During Which Process Do Multicellular Organisms Accumulate Many Cells

 Hox Genes

 Hox genes are a group of transcription factors that control the body plan along the anterior-posterior axis.
-They are highly conserved across animal species, indicating their fundamental role in development.
+They are highly conserved across animal species, indicating their fundamental role in development That's the part that actually makes a difference..

 Factors Influencing Cell Accumulation and Development